Opposition says Georgia vote a choice between "good and evil"

-TBILISI (Reuters) - Voters in Georgia face a stark choice between “good and evil” in parliamentary elections on October 1, said opposition leader Bidzina Ivanishvili on Saturday, following days of protests over state prison brutality that have left the ruling party reeling.
+TBILISI, Sept 22 (Reuters) - Voters in Georgia face a stark choice between “good and evil” in parliamentary elections on Oct.
+1, said opposition leader Bidzina Ivanishvili on Saturday, following days of protests over state prison brutality that have left the ruling party reeling.

 “We should make a choice between good and evil on October 1,” Bidzina Ivanishvili, told a crowd in Zugdidi in western Georgia.